-- 1.1 The purpose of this policy is to set out Fenland District Council's intended approach to bring about compliance with the regulatory requirements it enforces. - 1.2 Effective and well-targeted enforcement is essential in promoting fairness and protection from harm and Fenland District Council will adopt a positive Prevention, Intervention and Enforcement approach to ensure compliance by helping and encouraging Business and the wider community to understand and meet their regulatory duties and by responding proportionately to regulatory issues that we identify. - 1.3 As an integral part of this policy we will work with businesses and our communities throughout Fenland for the benefit of residents and the Fenland economy.
+1.1 The purpose of this policy is to set out Fenland District Council's intended approach to bring about compliance with the regulatory requirements it enforces.
+It is not intended to be, and should not be considered to be, legal advice to third parties or a definitive guide to the law.

+1.2 Effective and well-targeted enforcement is essential in promoting fairness and protection from harm and Fenland District Council will adopt a positive Prevention, Intervention and Enforcement approach to ensure compliance by helping and encouraging Business and the wider community to understand and meet their regulatory duties and by responding proportionately to regulatory issues that we identify.

+1.3 As an integral part of this policy we will work with individuals, businesses and our communities throughout Fenland for the benefit of residents and the Fenland economy.
 The Council recognises that enforcement can be successful only if the policy has the support of both our local communities and local businesses.
+This policy is an update from when the Council first adopted it in 2014

-So, we will consult on our Draft Policy and take full account of feedback from all stakeholders before finalising and publishing the policy.
-We will also review the policy from time to time. - 1.4 The Council also recognises that we need to work in partnership with other agencies in providing enforcement services.
-For example, Fenland District Council works closely with the Police and others in the development of neighbourhood policing to build safer, stronger communities. - 1.5 The Corporate Enforcement Policy is the core of our approach to enforcement.
+1.4 The Council also recognises that we need to work in partnership with other agencies in providing enforcement services.
+For example, Fenland District Council works closely with the Police and others in the development of neighbourhood policing to build safer, stronger communities.

+1.5 The Corporate Enforcement Policy is at the core of our approach to enforcement.
 It incorporates best practice and sets common principles that we will follow.
 This Enforcement Policy describes the range of enforcement activities we use and how we intend to comply with the Regulators' Code.

-The Regulators' Code provides a flexible, principles based framework for regulatory delivery that supports and enables regulators to design their service and enforcement policies in a manner that best suits the needs of businesses and other regulated entities. - 1.6 The Council must have regard to the Code when developing policies and operational procedures that guide our regulatory activities.
+The Regulators' Code ('the Code') provides a flexible, principles based framework for regulatory delivery that supports and enables regulators to design their service and enforcement policies in a manner that best suits the needs of businesses and other regulated entities.

+1.6 The Council must have regard to the Code when developing policies and operational procedures that guide our regulatory activities.
 The Council must equally have regard to the Code when setting standards or giving guidance which will guide the regulatory activities of other regulators.
-If the Council concludes, on the basis of material evidence, that a specific provision of the Code is either not applicable or is outweighed by another relevant consideration, the Council is not bound to follow that provision, but should record that decision and the reasons for it. - 1.7 To ensure consistent performance across a broad range of activities and duties, we will produce from time to time, supplementary operational policy documents that give details of our range of services, the standards of service our customers can expect and the criteria we will use when deciding on how we will deal with infringements.
+If the Council concludes, on the basis of material evidence, that a specific provision of the Code is either not applicable or is outweighed by another relevant consideration, the Council is not bound to follow that provision, but should record that decision and the reasons for it.

+1.7 To ensure consistent performance across a broad range of activities and duties, we will produce from time to time, supplementary operational policy documents that give details of our range of services, the standards of service our customers can expect and the criteria we will use when deciding on how we will deal with infringements.